 How many treatments will I need?

 The number of Shockwave therapy treatments required often varies depending on the severity and chronicity of the injury.
 Many patients report that they start to feel relief and a decrease in symptoms after the first treatment.
-The typical treatment protocol usually requires three to five treatments at weekly intervals.
+The typical treatment protocol usually requires three to five treatments at 72 hour intervals.
 After the treatment sessions are finished the injured area continues to heal for six to 18 weeks with maximal recovery occurring approximately three months after the treatment sessions end.

 A number of clinical studies have shown that shockwave therapy stimulates repair of tendons and bones, while also improving blood supply to the affected area.
 In particular, there have been several positive studies in the area of shockwave therapy and healing chronic cases of heel pain (see footnotes).
+We use the market leader in Shockwave machines at Belleve Podiatry - Swiss Dolorcast.
+Please check out their webpage to understand more about the science behind Shockwave therapy.
+We conducted our eight week trial with this machine to ensure we saw firsthand success stories before proceeding with Shockwave treatments.

 If you have been suffering from heel pain or lower limb tendinopathy and have tried traditional treatments without success, please give our Reception a call us today on (03) 9457 2336 or book in online to see one of our experienced Podiatrists and get this issue sorted once and for all.